 What are the indicators of a cracked heat exchanger?

-Apart from a visual inspection to diagnose a crack, there are a few signs of a potential complication with your heat exchanger that you may observe.
-If you turn the heat on and the flames flicker and appear devilish, this could be a clue that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
+Apart from a visual inspection to diagnose a crack, there are a few indicators of a potential complication with your heat exchanger that you may observe.
+If you turn the heat on and the flames flicker and look devilish, this could be a clue that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
 Although you certainly hope it doesn’t reach this point, other signs of trouble include carbon monoxide detectors sounding and you or your family members feeling sick, lightheaded or nauseous.
-To ensure the safety of all occupants, all homes should have a working carbon monoxide detector and batteries should be replaced frequently.
+To ensure the safety of all occupants, all homes should have a properly functioning carbon monoxide detector and batteries should be replaced frequently.

 How can I be sure that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly functioning furnace should not generate significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and offer professional advice regarding next steps.

 What happens after an HVAC technician identifies a cracked heat exchanger?